dougeby/IntuneDocs/intune/security-baselines-monitor.md

 5. A list of all the devices with that status is shown.
 You can select a specific device to get more details:

     INSERT IMAGE

+> [!NOTE]
+> When a property is set to **Not configured** in the baseline, the setting is ignored, and no restrictions are enforced.
+The property isn't shown in any reporting.

 ## Monitor the profile